robert-burger/libosal/tests/posix/unittests_posix.md

 - test with atomic counters und time stamps

-- variant 1: two processes, one emits the post() n times and registers the time, the second waits n times and registers the time
+- variant 1: two processes, one generates and save a random value, registers the time, emits the post(), the second waits, registrs the time, and stores the "sent" value

+- result compare that all time stamps are registered

+- in th first case, the comparison requires that the send time is always before the receive time.

-- result compare that all time stamps are registered, and in RT mode, the difference is below a threshold
+- and in RT mode, the difference must be below a threshold

-- in variant 2, before waiting, the waiter waits some random amount of time, registers also before it starts to wait again, and the comparison requires that the send time is either <= the start-wait time, or closely before the receive time.
+- in variant 2, before waiting, the waiter waits some random amount of time, registers start-wait time before it starts to wait for the semaphore,

+- in the second case, the comparison requires that the send time is either <= the start-wait time, or closely before the receive time.